apache/zeppelin/docs/development/writingzeppelinvisualization.md

 #### 1. Create a npm package

 Create a [package.json](https://docs.npmjs.com/files/package.json) in your new Visualization directory.
-Normally, you can add any dependencies in package.json however Zeppelin Visualization package only allows two dependencies: [zeppelin-vis](https://github.com/apache/zeppelin/tree/master/zeppelin-web/src/app/visualization) and [zeppelin-tabledata](https://github.com/apache/zeppelin/tree/master/zeppelin-web/src/app/tabledata).
+You can add any dependencies in package.json, but you **must include two dependencies: [zeppelin-vis](https://github.com/apache/zeppelin/tree/master/zeppelin-web/src/app/visualization) and [zeppelin-tabledata](https://github.com/apache/zeppelin/tree/master/zeppelin-web/src/app/tabledata).**

 Here's an example